IHristos/quiz_app/README.md

 # PSD Quiz Questions App Installation Guide
 1. Have python installed on your machine
-    1. # If you are not sure if python is installed, open powershell and type:
+    1. If you are not sure if python is installed, open Powershell and type:
       ```bash
       python --version
       ```